thebananafish/bulk-usenet/README.md

 ---------------
 1.  clone into this project and modify the location of newsmangler
 2.  chmod +x bulk-use.sh
-3.  go into the directory with the directories you would like to post.
+3.  go into the directory with the files or sub-directories you would like to post.
 4.  ./bulk-use.sh